warpdotdev/docs/features/accessibility.md

 ## How to use Warp with Voice Over?

+{% hint style="info" %}
+Note that currently these instructions for macOS only.
+{% endhint %}

 Best way to start working with Warp & VoiceOver is to install it using brew:

 `brew install warp`